Introduction to Family Law in Montana

 The general rule is that a parent who has medical insurance available through his or her employment must cover the children, if the insurance is available at a reasonable cost.
 If both parents have health plans, they may both provide coverage for the children.
 Sometimes the court will order both parents to pay premiums, deductibles, or other health care expenses based on percentages determined by the child support guidelines.
 For instance, one parent may have to pay one-third of the expenses, while the other parent pays two-thirds.
 The obligation to provide medical insurance ends when the child support obligation ends (M.C.A. § 40-5-808).

-As a part of a dissolution of marriage, the court must decide whether the property that belongs to the married couple should go to the husband or the wife.
+As a part of a dissolution of marriage, the court must decide whether the property that belongs to the married couple should go to spouse 1 or spouse 2.
 You must designate in your Petition who should get what property.
 The court will equitably distribute the property and assets of the marriage (M.C.A. § 40-4-202).
 In deciding what is equitable, the court will consider a number of factors, including:

 - The duration of the marriage;